Triathlon at the Olympics

 - There are no records kept for the Olympic Triathlon, as the terrain and conditions vary for each course.

-- In the short history of the Triathlon at the Olympics, the best all-time performing triathlete is Canadian Simon Whitfield who has won a gold medal and a silver medal between 2000–2008.
-There are only two multiple winners, Whitfield and New Zealander Bevan Docherty.
+- In the short history of the triathlon at the Olympic Games, the best all-time performing triathlete is Great Britain's Alistair Brownlee who has won two gold medals (2012 and 2016).
 See more on the greatest Olympic triathletes.

 - There is a push to have a mixed relay event included in future Olympics, though it has not been successfully added to the program for 2016.